 The facts verified by the authorities

 The authorities then initiated a formal investigation, reviewing cameras, testimonies, and medical material.
 They finally concluded that there was no aggressor and that the wound was self-inflicted.
-The police announced that they will file charges against the nun for filing a false report, in accordance with Croatian legislation.
+The police announced that they will file charges against the nun for false reporting, in accordance with Croatian legislation.

 The religious community asks for respect and prayer